Hipparchus was one of antiquity’s greatest scientists.

 Some elliptical orbits have very low eccentricity, meaning they are almost circular.
 Others have much higher eccentricity, meaning they are very squashed.

 Hipparchus sought to explain the sun and the moon’s movements mathematically using only circles.
-In fact, these orbits, particularly the moon’s, are significantly eccentric, so Hipparchus was always going to have trouble!
+The moon’s orbit around the earth is particularly eccentric, so Hipparchus was always going to have trouble!

 On the Shoulders of Giants

-The moon’s size varies, indicating that its distance from the earth varies.
+When we observe the moon over the course of a year, we notice that its size changes indicating that its distance from the earth varies.
 Also, the rate at which the moon orbits the earth varies.
 It was impossible to harmonize these observations with a moon that follows a steady circular orbit centered upon the earth.

 Like any modern scientist, Hipparchus began by checking the literature.
 He discovered that Apollonius of Perga, a mathematician of high repute, had come up with two different ideas to resolve troublesome orbits.